All page references are to The Fantasy Trip In the Labyrinth rulebook, unless noted otherwise.

 The subject of a shapeshifting spell gets a 4/IQ roll to resist it at the moment of casting.
 Add one die if the subject has a special affinity for the form in question. ("This prince is a naturalist who studies amphibians?")

 Note that the Revival spell (or potion) "cures all minor wounds and diseases".
 So that all even a Master Physicker can offer the resurrected is proper medical care as per ITL 9.

 A Zombie can only be cured by healing potions up to the maximum ST its creator bestowed on it.
 No zombie can be enchanted up to more than twice the ST it had in life without tearing itself apart.
 I.e. there are no skeleton ballerinas wielding telephone poles as two handed mauls at ST 60 and DX 12+.
 If you really need a ST 60 zombie then start with a giant's corpse and pay 75 fatigue (only the base cost of 5 is tripled for size) for a three hex zombie with ST 60, DX 7, IQ 0.
 A zombie retains the IQ 7 weapons talents it had in life.
-The Zombie spell can be used to take control of Zombie by enchanting it to at least one higher than the zombie's current strength.
-(I.e. the minumum cost is 6 plus the current ST.) This minimum cost can be reduced by damaging the zombie before casting the spell of course.
+The Zombie spell can also be used to take control of a Zombie by enchanting it to at least one higher than the zombie's current strength.
+(I.e. the minimum cost is 6 plus the current ST.) This minimum cost can be reduced by damaging the zombie before casting the spell of course.